 Magnesium is a biosafe material.
 It tends to naturally and safely biodegrade, so it can be used for temporary stents or bone graft replacements where it will dissolve over time, making a second removal procedure unnecessary.
 Magnesium oxidizes very quickly so it must be surface treated.
 Also, it can be difficult to machine and can even react violently with oxygen, so extra care is required when machining this material.

-magnesium medical implants
+Magnesium medical implants

 7. Gold